 '''

 Keep only never-before-seen events within two

 effective radii of a galaxy.
 This is for illustration

 only; the exact methods/members/APIs may change.

 def filter(alert):

 if len(alert.sources) > 1:

 return False

-nn = alert.diaobject.nearest_neighbors[0]

-if not nn.flags.GALAXY:

-return False

 '''

-&lt;sup>57VOEvent Transport Protocol is currently an IVOA Note, but we understand work is under way to finalize and bring it up to full IVOA Recommendation status.
+&lt;sup>58VOEvent Transport Protocol is currently an IVOA Note, but we understand work is under way to finalize and bring it up to full IVOA Recommendation status.

-&lt;sup>58These brokers are envisioned to be operated as a public service by third parties who will have signed MOUs with LSST.
+&lt;sup>59These brokers are envisioned to be operated as a public service by third parties who will have signed MOUs with LSST.

-$^{59}$ This is due to finite network bandwidth available: for example, 100 end-users subscribing to a $\sim$ 100 Mbps stream (the peak full stream data rate at end of the first year of operations) would require 10Gbps WAN connection from the archive center, just to serve the alerts.
+$^{60}$ This is due to finite network bandwidth available: for example, 100 end-users subscribing to a $\sim$ 100 Mbps stream (the peak full stream data rate at end of the first year of operations) would require 10Gbps WAN connection from the archive center, just to serve the alerts.

-$^{60}$ More specifically, to their VTP clients.
+$^{61}$ More specifically, to their VTP clients.
 Typically, a user will use the Science User Interface (the web portal to LSST Archive Center) to set up the filters, and use their VTP client to receive the filtered V0Event stream.